What’s the aim of Discovering Belgium?

 Whatever your circumstance, Discovering Belgium is here to help.
 It aims to give you insights into the country of Belgium that will enable you to enjoy your stay here.

-My goal with Discovering Belgium is to help you get out and about in this country.
-More specifically, to give you ideas of where to walk and cycle in Flanders and Wallonia.
+More specifically, my goal with Discovering Belgium is to help you get out and about in this country.
+I do this by giving you ideas of where to walk and cycle in Flanders and Wallonia.
 This could be for a short stroll with the family.
 A longer hike of a day or more.
 A local cycle ride.
 Or hiring a bike from a railway station to explore a new area.
 I tend to focus on “off the beaten track” places in Belgium that are less well-known.

 On the homepage tab “Where to” you can choose the region you wish to explore – Flanders or Wallonia – and then select the individual province.
 (I know that Brussels is the third region of Belgium, but many other blogs focus specifically on Brussels).
 Or you could look at the map of all places mentioned on this blog.

 Under “Get to know” you can find articles that go in-depth on a variety of topics concerning this country, such as its history.
 In “Remarkable Belgians” you can discover the life stories of a few amazing but not so well-known Belgians.
 Don’t take my word that Belgium is a great place to live in or visit.
 In “My Belgium” you can read the recommendations of some of Discovering Belgium’s readers.